 We recommend you review your end-to-end handling of privacy data, how secure is it, is the data encrypted where ever it is stored?
 Who has access to it, is your team under confidentiality clauses with your company specific to private data ?
 How is the data monitored? etc etc?
 If you want help with this process or assistance reviewing your personnel and software tools, let us know.
 Happy to take calls on this anytime to assist in further improving the digital landscape for consumers.
 Our software and processes here have been through many rounds of tightening, both for ourselves and clients.
 We are a huge supporter of consumer privacy and anti-spaming and even over-spamming.

-For that extra bit of safety, especially while transitioning, contact your insurance broker and ask for a Cyber specific Policy that handles the Privacy act. &Mine recommend contacting Nathan Ray at Austbrokers – 03 9835 1345 – and have a quick chat about how to cost effectively insure cyber risks.
+For that extra bit of safety, especially while transitioning, contact your insurance broker and ask for a Cyber specific Policy that handles the Australian Privacy act. &Mine recommends contacting Nathan Ray at Austbrokers – 03 9835 1345 – and have a quick chat about how to cost effectively insure cyber risks.
 Nathan helps companies like ours secure cyber risk with a base Cyber & Privacy Protection Plan covering; Cyber Liability, Privacy Breach Costs, Hacker Damage, Cyber Extortion and Business Interruption.

 Why this has’t come soon enough – Example Scam / Hacked Email Database Email we get all the time offering ‘lists’ to SPAM to…